-During the reporting period, the Board had delegated responsibility to the Chief Executive Officer (CEO) and the Senior Executives, for matters that are not specifically reserved for the Board - such as the day-to-day management of the Group's affairs and the implementation of its corporate strategy.
+During the reporting period, the Board had delegated responsibility to the MD and/or CEO and the Senior Executives, for matters that are not specifically reserved for the Board - such as the day-to-day management of the Group's affairs and the implementation of its corporate strategy.
 These delegations are reviewed on an annual basis.